-The consolidated financial statements of the Company as at and for the year ended 31 December 2015 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").
-The financial statements of the Company as at and for the year ended 31 December 2015 do not include other entities.
+The consolidated financial statements of the Company as at and for the year ended 31 December 2013 comprise the Company and its subsidiaries (together referred to as the "Group" and individually referred to as "Group entities").
+The financial statements of the Company as at and for the year ended 31 December 2013 do not include other entities.

-The Company is principally engaged in investment holding activities and trading of plastic and petroleum products, whilst the principal activities of the subsidiaries are as stated in Note 5 to the financial statements.
+The Company is principally engaged in investment holding activities and trading of plastic and paper products, whilst the principal activities of the subsidiaries are as stated in Note 5 to the financial statements.

-These financial statements were authorised for issue by the Board of Directors on 18 April 2016.
+The financial statements were authorised for issue by the Board of Directors on 30 April 2014.